 - Security Guard Salary & Hourly Pay

-A security guard may be hired for surveillance, protection, and controlling access to property.
+A security guard may be hired for surveillance, protection, and for controlling access to a property.
 A security guard is typically employed by a company that provides training and know-how to handle any type of situation they may encounter.
-A security guard’s primary duty is to provide safety and to assess the situation and report to the proper authorities.
+A security guard’s primary duty is to provide safety, constantly assess the situation, and report events to the proper authorities.

 There are eight (8) main types of security guards: